 For many luxury tourists, Ecuador travel means only one thing: cruises around the Galapagos Islands.
-Too bad, because while this is a fantastic tour, the rest of the country deserves more than a quick stopover on the way traveling in or out.
+Too bad, because while a small ship nature cruise there is a fantastic tour, the rest of the country deserves more than a quick stopover on the way traveling in or out.

 Ecuador is the home of the Panama Hat, impressive Andean peaks, quiet beaches, and a jungle full of wildlife.
-Ecuador is blessed with an impressive variety of natural attractions.
-Massive mountains and volcanoes attract casual hikers and serious climbers, while the Amazon jungle and rainforest attract a different kind of explorer.
+This country on the Equator is blessed with an impressive variety of natural attractions.
+Massive mountains and volcanoes attract casual hikers and serious climbers, while the Amazon jungle basin and rainforest attract a different kind of explorer.
 In much of the country, you've got a nice mountain view out your window: here you'll find one of the highest concentrations of volcanoes in the world.

-Read the tour stories below for vacation ideas and see our luxury hotel reviews for the best places to stay.
+Read the tour stories below for Galapagos vacation ideas and see our luxury hotel reviews for the best places to stay in Ecuador.

 Although Quito is a vibrant city with plenty of attractions and a lot to see in the UNESCO World Heritage center, get out further if you can after a couple days to explore more of the country.
 The rural markets are a swirl of color and varying costumes, with great buys in every direction.
 The towns of Cuenca and Baños are worth more than just a stopover on a day trip.
 Adventure tour activities in the highlands and cloudforests are among the best in South America.
 Apart from a trip to the Galapagos Islands, almost everything you would spend money on in Ecuador is a terrific value.